aaronyutani/CIT114/week 1 notesss.md

 _Hardware includes all the physical aspects of an information technology system.
 This includes physical components installed inside a computer like the motherboard, central processing unit (CPU), Random Access Memory (RAM), and hard drives._

 _Unlike hardware, software is not something you can physically touch or manipulate.
 Software encompasses all the data, application code and programs stored digitally, like an operating system or a document editor._

+###### 1.4: The Four Pillars of an IT Framework
+_Infrastructure_

+_development_

+_Development is a process of writing and maintaining source code for software applications or frameworks.
+It involves all phases of the software development life cycle, including_
+* Conceptualizing software
+* Defining requirements
+* Designing how it will work
+* Programming it
+* Documenting its functionality
+* Testing against the requirements
+* Bug fixing any issues

+_Security_